Pylons/pyramid/docs/narr/contextfinding.rst

    into a single step.
 In these systems, a URL can map *directly* to a view callable.
 This makes them simpler to understand than systems which use distinct subsystems to locate a context and find a view.
-However, explicitly using a context finding step provides extra flexibility.
+However, explicitly finding a context provides extra flexibility.
 For example, it makes it possible to protect your application with declarative context-sensitive instance-level :term:`authorization`, which is not well-supported in frameworks that do not provide a notion of a context.

-There are two separate context finding subsystems in :mod:`repoze.bfg`: :term:`traversal` and :term:`URL dispatch`.
+This chapter documents :term:`context finding`.
+There are two separate :term:`context finding` subsystems in :mod:`repoze.bfg`:
+:term:`traversal` and :term:`URL dispatch`.
 The subsystems are documented within this chapter.
 They can be used separately or they can be combined.

-There is only one view lookup subsystem present in :mod:`repoze.bfg`.
+There is only one :term:`view lookup` subsystem present in :mod:`repoze.bfg`.
+Where appropriate, within this chapter, we describe how view lookup interacts with context finding.
-It is not documented within this chapter.
-Instead, it is documented within :ref:`views_chapter`.

 .. toctree::
    :maxdepth: 2